rgcastrof/sbotool/README.md

-# sbo-tool
+# sboports

-simple tool for building slackbuild packages on slackware
+An simple shell-based ports-like manager for SlackBuilds.org scripts.